maxplanck-ie/ATACofthesnake/README.md

     - condaPrefix: path to your conda installation.

   - Flags (optional):
-    - sampleSheet: tsv file containing Sample, Cond, Comp columns (header is required.).
-An additional columns 'Batch' can be used to include batch in the Diff. acc. analysis.
+    - sampleSheet: To invoke differential accessibility.
+Provide tsv file containing Sample, Cond, Comp columns (header is required.).
+An additional columns 'Batch' can be used to include batch effects.
     - fragSizeMax: integer to set a maximum allowed fragment size.
 Defaults to 150.
     - peakSet: Provide a bed file containing peaks.
 If set, pipeline will use those instead of calling peaks with MACS2.
     - mergeBam: Flag to force merging of bamFiles (all of them if no sampleSheet is given, per condition if a sampleSheet is given) prior to peak calling.